 The university determines tuition and fees for the MPA program annually.
 Detailed information can be found on the student services center website.

 The Department of Public Administration has a limited number of one-year graduate assistantships for full-time students who apply for the fall semester.
 The assistantships carry a stipend of $10,000 and tuition and health insurance through the Graduate Student Support Plan.
 All full-time students who apply by the February 1 priority deadline for the fall semester are considered for assistantships at the time they are admitted.
 The Internship Director works with students who do not receive financial aid to identify temporary jobs.

 Applicants should submit the following items through the online application system:

 - The Graduate School application and application fee (currently $75 for domestic and US permanent residents, $85 for international)

-- A personal statement (one-page summary of career goals and the ways an MPA will help achieve them)
+- A personal statement (one-page summary of career goals and the ways an MPA from NC State will help achieve them)

 - A resume